sleiendecker/waltscience.github.io/_posts/2020-7-3-Voting-Power.md

 ---
 layout: post
-title: Do some states have more power to elect a president?
+title: Do some people have more power than others to elect a president?
 ---

 **Yes, because Americans don't actually vote for a president.**